brunorgubu/LoDCalculator/README.md

 ### Relative Data Comparison
 LoDCalculator can compare models of different scales, whether they consist of a single mesh or multiple complex meshes.

-### Examples
-Usage examples with their corresponding scores will be provided to illustrate the capabilities of LoDCalculator.

 ## Uninstallation
 To uninstall LoDCalculator:
 1. Go back to Blender's Preferences.